pombredanne/centidb/docs/notes.rst

 when the B-tree appeared, variants of which comprise the core of SQLite, MongoDB, and 90% of all DBMS wheel reinventions existing since.
 So this library is the product of frustration.
-On a recent project while experimenting with compression, I again found myself partially implementing what this library should be: a tiny layer that does little but implement indexing, and gently placate the use of some Cold War era technology.
+On a recent project while experimenting with compression, I again began to partially implement what this library should be: a small layer that implements indexing, and gently placates the use of some Cold War era technology.

 Use cases
 +++++++++

 The library is experimental, but eventually it should become a small, convenient way to store data for programs with medium sized datasets.

-Already with a suitable engine it can offer better durability guarantees, and vastly better performance than much larger and more established systems, such as MongoDB.
-Coupled with :py:class:`LmdbEngine <centidb.engines.LmdbEngine>` it is even possible to make consistent online backups without resorting to platform tricks, very much unlike MongoDB.
+Already with a suitable engine it can offer better durability guarantees, and vastly better performance than larger and more established systems, such as MongoDB.
+Coupled with :py:class:`LmdbEngine <centidb.engines.LmdbEngine>` it is even possible to make consistent online backups without resorting to platform tricks, unlike MongoDB.

-With carefully chosen primitives, more of MongoDB's problem domain could be subsumed.
-For instance, supporting sharding and replication are definitely interesting, and there is no reason why either feature should require a 300kLOC codebase to implement, or even a 3kLOC codebase.

-By removing complexity from the simple task of persisting data, more room is left to ponder *legitimately hard problems*, such as serving an application's data after it outgrows a single computer or automagically sharded DBMS cluster.
+With carefully selected primitives, more of the problem domain could be supported.
+For instance, supporting explicit sharding and replication are interesting, and neither feature should require a 300kLOC codebase to implement, or even a 3kLOC codebase.
+By removing complexity from the task of persisting data, greater room is left to ponder *legitimately hard problems*, such as serving an application's data after it outgrows a single computer or magically partitioned DBMS cluster.

 General ideas